 Private Loans

-Private Loans are for students looking to bridge the gap in funding their college education.
-Private loans are offered through private lenders such as banks, credit unions, and loan companies and may have different requirements, rate, and/or terms and conditions than loans offered through federal aid.
+There are many ways to finance your education at NIU.
+Private loans are for students looking to bridge the gap in funding their college education.
+Also called alternative loans, these loans are offered through private lenders such as banks, credit unions, and loan companies and may have different requirements, rates, and/or terms and conditions than loans offered through federal aid.
 While private loans are an option for funding your education, it is in your best interest to get as much information as possible about your financing options before signing loan documents.
-The timeline for processing private loans can vary greatly, taking anywhere from three to eight weeks.
+Other financing options include a home equity line of credit, which may have tax benefits for some families, or another type of collateralized loan.

-The following factors may be required when applying for a private loan (subject to the lender's discretion):
+The following factors may be part of the eligibility requirements when applying for a private loan (subject to the lender's discretion):

-• Enrollment Status: Half time enrollment. (six hours for undergraduate or law; 4.5 hours for graduate)
+• Enrollment Status: Half time enrollment.
+(Fall/Spring: 6 hours for undergraduate or law; 4.5 hours for graduate.
+Summer: 6 hours for undergraduate; 4 hours for law; 3 hours for graduate).

 • Satisfactory Academic Progress